dmyTRUEk/sway-relative-keyboard-rs/README.md

 4. Add binary to sway "startup":
    In your sway config file add this line:
    ```
-   exec path_to_binary
+   exec path/to/sway-relative-keyboard-rs
    ```
-   and then restart your pc.
+   and then restart your pc (or sway?).

    For example:
    ```
-   exec $(xdg-user-dir)/Code/rust/sway-rkbd-rs/target/release/sway-rkbd-rs
+   exec $HOME/.local/bin/sway-relative-keyboard-rs
    ```

    If you want to get it work without restart,